MapNetNZ/mapnetnz.github.io/_pages/program.md

 - Ecosystem genomics
 - Indigenous health, archaeological genetics (in conjunction with the annual Genomics Aotearoa symposium)

+The conference dinner will be at a local restaurant on 20 November.

 ## GBS workshop

 **Genetic analysis using sequencing data**